-Play an assortment of popular songs and, a a class, count the be out loud.
-Task pupi with identifying th tracks which had the
+Play an assortment o popular songs and, a a class, count the be out loud.
+Task pupi with identifying th tracks which had the fastest beat and the to music in a

 Through this lesson. pupils should be enabled to...